ortus-docs/cfconfig-docs/using-the-cli/commandbox-server-interceptors/server-start.md

 ### ModCFML Support for Lucee Contexts

 If you are using CommandBox's ModCFML support with Lucee, there can be a different set of settings for each Lucee web context.
 By default, all "web" settings will load into the web context that corresponds with the default CommandBox web root for the server.
-You can specify a JSON file for each web context in your `server.json` like so
+You can specify a JSON file for each web context in your `server.json` like so:

 ```json
 {